patoui/user-crud-api/README.md

 DB_PASSWORD=
 ```

-After you're finished with your configuration create the database (in the example it's `user-crud-api`), run artisan commands to migrate and seed the database (those using the default SQLite may need to adjust the file permissions for unix/linux run `sudo chmod 777 database/database.sqlite`)
+After you're finished with your configuration create the database (in the example it's `user-crud-api`, if you're using SQLite the file should already be in the `database` directory), run artisan commands to migrate and seed the database (those using the default SQLite may need to adjust the file permissions for unix/linux run `sudo chmod 777 database/database.sqlite`)

 ```bash
 php artisan migrate && php artisan db:seed